-A big part of INVALID ARTICLE ID for insomnia is learning exercises to help your body relax before bed.
+A big part of cognitive-behavioral therapy for insomnia is learning exercises to help your body relax before bed.
 One way to do this is through progressive tensing and relaxing of your muscles while lying in bed.

 "Start at one end and work your way up or down your body," says Joyce Walsleben, PhD, assistant professor at New York University School of Medicine.
 "Feel your muscles clench and then release, how they're lying on the bed, how the covers fall over your body.
 Make it as elaborate or inconsequential as needed to put you into a cocoon of sleep."